postmodern/ruby-nmap/README.md

 ## Description

-A Ruby interface to Nmap, the exploration tool and security / port scanner.
+A Ruby interface to [nmap], the exploration tool and security / port scanner.

 ## Features

-* Provides a Ruby interface for running Nmap.
+* Provides a Ruby interface for running nmap.
-* Provides a Parser for enumerating Nmap XML scan files.
+* Provides a Parser for enumerating nmap XML scan files.

 ## Examples